 - Wall Mounted Electric Fireplaces – Some people like the idea of using something that is a bit more modern.
-Wall mounted electric fireplaces fit that need.
+Ultra-thin wall mounted electric fireplaces fit that need.
 Instead of being placed on the ground like a standard electric fireplace, they can be securely mounted to the wood studs of a wall in your home.
 Many of these types of electric fireplaces can also be installed into a recessed wall.
 By doing this, instead of having an electric fireplace just hanging there, it can be recessed part way or completely into the wall for a nice flush look.

 - Portable Electric Fireplace – These are very similar to space heating devices, but they usually have some kind of flame effect.
 Unfortunately, these don’t do a very good job of heating a room, their flame effects are very poor, and they often look very tacky.
 You should usually avoid these and stick with one of the unit types listed above.